dbca-wa/wastd/docs/data_collectors.rst

 Part 2, in addition to uptrack:

-* Follow the track until you find the nest or downtrack
+* Follow the track until you find the nest or downtrack.
 * Depending on presence of nest, set type (false crawl if no nest present, successful crawl if nest present)
 * Record the location of the nest, or track apex.